Put a Stop to Unwanted Junk Mail

 Keeping Junk Mail Out of Your Mailbox

 The final step of this process is to contact your banks, credit card companies, and utilities.
-Tell them not to release your name, address, Social Security number, email address, or phone number to anyone for any type of marketing or promotional reasons.
-If you decide to do this in writing, do so without giving out any information other than the name on your account.
+Tell them not to release your name, address, Social Security number, email address, or phone number to anyone for marketing or promotional reasons.
+If you do this in writing, do so without giving out any information other than the name on your account.
 Keep a record of when you made this request and follow up if necessary.
 Find out your rights as a consumer here at FTC.gov.

 Bonus: Opt-Out of Online Searches